-If you want the highest chances of getting your Singapore PR application approval, then the secret hiding in plain sight for many newcomers or new immigrants is actually showing successful social integration into our society.
+If you want the highest chances of getting a successful Singapore PR application status, then the secret hiding in plain sight for many newcomers or new immigrants is actually showing successful social integration into our society.

 Social Integration By Foreigners

 What this means is the process in which foreigners, or immigrants to a country – Singapore in our case, integrate into the local fabric of society and how they socially interact and behave within the place and with the locals and their culture.

 Successful Social Interaction And Integration By Foreigners Into The Community

 The relevant authorities used to look more at qualifications for applications for PR – especially financial.
 However, due to new changing sentiments by both the existing Singaporean population, and hence the government, a more balanced approach of looking at both newcomers or new immigrants’ successful social integration efforts in Singapore culture and also qualifications is taken now instead.

 In fact, that is why among those applicants or people who have studied in SG before, how exactly these people integrate into the school life with the locals is also taken into account and these people have a higher success rate!
 For a deeper read on this topic, read our post on whether studying locally can improve your chances of application success.